B

 Training

 The Brittany is an intelligent and trainable dog that should pick up easily on a wide variety of different human commands.
 Because of its sensitive nature, owners need to be extra calm and relaxed around this breed.
 Positive reinforcement methods and encouragement work best.
-Do not raise your voice or show it any anger.
+Do not raise your voice or show any anger.
 If you need help with the process, then you should contact a local trainer in your area.

 Exercise